-All activities related to asbestos are thoroughly regulated within the City of Philadelphia.
+Activities related to asbestos are comprehensively regulated within the City of Philadelphia.
 The City of Philadelphia Asbestos Control Unit (ACU) enforces the Philadelphia Asbestos Control Regulations which are among the most stringent in the nation.
 They also enforce Commonwealth of Pennsylvania asbestos occupation licensing and EPA asbestos-related regulations.